 Career skills are reinforced in the IMaGHE Master 2 year for languages, environmental law, advanced statistics and preparation to position- or PhD search, for instance.

 The Master 2 year provides more specialization with teaching units organized by research seminars.
-The Integrative Physiopathology curriculum offers major courses in “Pathology of the nervous system”, “Normal cells, cancer and therapies” and “Infectiology”.
-The Biodiversity and Environment curriculum is undifferentiated but specifies concepts inherent in the conservation, evolution, ecosystem services or ecology of coral reefs.
+The IPP curriculum offers major courses in “Pathology of the nervous system”, “Infectiology” and “Normal cell, cancer and therapy”.
+The B&E curriculum specifies concepts inherent in the conservation, evolution, ecosystem services or ecology of coral reefs.

-The programme partners for internships (B&E: 2-month fieldwork in M1, 6-month in M2.
+The programme partners for internships (B&E: 2-month minimum fieldwork in M1, 6-month in M2.
 IPP: 6-month each year) are webbed worldwide.
-The courses, taught in English or French are given in different locations, depending on their scientific content.
+The courses, taught in French are given in different locations, depending on their scientific content.